kubeflow/examples/pipelines/github_action/README.md

 ## Github action

-For the github repository add a github workflow in the following folder from the root of the repository:
+To run the github action a github workflow has to be added to the following folder from the rot of the repository:
 ```
 .github/workflows/your_github_action_file.yml
 ```